4 things to consider when hiring your first sustainability manager

 The ability to understand and communicate data insights

-Sustainability is all about the data.
+Sustainability management is all about the data.
 Where are you now?
 Where do you need to be?
 What are you doing well?
 What could you do better?
 They don’t need to be data scientists but having some level of data literacy will help your sustainability manager to focus on the right projects and allocate the right resources.
-They should also be comfortable with producing reports (which Weeva does automatically for you) and reporting back to decision-makers on progress towards your sustainability goals.
+They should also be comfortable with producing reports (which Weeva does automatically for you) and reporting back to decision-makers on progress toward your sustainability goals.

 Whether you’re appointing someone internally or hiring externally, be sure to create a formal description of the sustainability role, with a job hierarchy, reporting structure and key responsibilities.
 This creates continuity and keeps everyone aligned with your vision.